 Description.-One form of the Pigmy Rattlesnake has been described that occurs in southern Florida: The Dusky Pigmy Rattlesnake (S. m. barbouri Gloyd, 1935) (Figure 283).
-The Dusky Pygmy Rattlesnake has a gravish dorsum with a row of black vertebral spots and alternating lateral spots.
+The Dusky Pygmy Rattlesnake has a grayish dorsum with a row of black vertebral spots and alternating lateral spots.
 A reddish to maroon mid-dorsal stripe varies in intensity.
 The venter has scattered dark blotches on a light background.
 Numbers of ventral and caudal scales increased clinally in southward direction (Christman, 1980b).
 Coastal populations share higher counts of dorsal scales and dorsal blotches, and the dorsal blotches are larger and rounder in those populations than elsewhere in Threats.-Like the other big snakes of Florida (Christman, 1980b).
-Populations in the Everglades and those in the panhandle west of phenetically similar to one another and different with pine flatwoods, scrub, and longleaf pine to intermediate populations with respect to their near water (Ashton and Ashton, 1988b).
+Populations in the Everglades and those in the panhandle west of Rattlesnake is among the first to suffer from the Ochlockonee River were found to be to intermediate populations with respect to their near water (Ashton and Ashton, 1988b).
 In North ventral pigmentation, dorsal contrast, spot shape, spot-space ratio, and ventrals and caudals (Christman, 1980b).